cym13/cym13.github.io/source/source_code_review.rst

 =================================

 The last low fruit is cryptography.
-Cryptography has a reputation of being impossible to grasp while identifying flaws with it is often quite easy in practice.
+Cryptography has a reputation of being impossible to grasp although identifying flaws is often quite easy in practice.
 It is easy to screw up, even security professionals generally shy away from it, finding common flaws is easy and if there's encryption there's definitely something worth finding.